 Suggestions: This cannot be fixed as its a lens issue.
 My GoPro and mirrorless cameras do not have this problem and I do not know if it’s also an issue on other makes of phone.
 It’s certainly an issue for iPhones, even high end ones, as other YouTubers are clearly showing and can ruin serious attempts to film at night if and when a bright light enters the scene.
 For me this one issue rules the iPhone out as a professional fireworks filming option, until it’s fixed.

 Taking manual control using Filmic Pro

 For better and certainly more consistent results then we need to take manual control over the video camera and its settings.
 My iPhone’s default camera app really doesn’t allow much manual control at all so for this we need to turn to a third party app.

 There are a few video apps out there (all reviewed in great detail on YouTube so I won’t dwell on that here) and the one I am using is Filmic Pro.
-This is a paid app but I think it is well worth the money.
+This is a paid app.
 Ironically, I didn’t buy the app initially to shoot fireworks but rather to help shoot overhead desk (unboxing) videos, where setting up a mobile was easier than a heavy mirrorless camera.
 Filmic Pro’s excellent companion app, Filmic Remote, allows monitoring and control of the phone from another device such as an iPad, making this type of shooting easy.

 For fireworks shooting, Filmic Pro allows full control over all settings, plus it has a number of advanced features that can be unlocked for further payment or depending on your phone model, such as higher quality video, custom frame rates and more.